govuk-one-login/ipv-cri-ts-common/packages/cri-logger/README.md

 logger's context in your consuming code (such as the journey ID and Lambda cold start state) will appear in logs inside common CRI modules too.

-Further information and source code can be found in the [GitHub repository](https://github.com/govuk-one-login/ipv-cri-ts-common/blob/main/packages/cri-logger).
+Further information, changelog and source code can be found in the [GitHub repository](https://github.com/govuk-one-login/ipv-cri-ts-common/blob/main/packages/cri-logger).

 ## Module syntax